mcpanaman/microservices-demo-dt/dt/release-strategies/readme.md

 Prerequisites:
 - K8s cluster up and running (e.g. GKE in a version supported by Dynatrace (Operator))
-- Dynatrace Operator with AG and OneAgents rolled out in full-stack mode
+- Dynatrace Operator with AG and OneAgents rolled out in classic full-stack mode
 - Istio (>=1.13) installed in this K8s cluster (e.g. default profile)

 ## Blue/Green Deployment